Tech Staff Augmentation: Best Practices to Close Talent Gap Effectively

 Team augmentation is an efficient strategy to quickly ramp up a tech team or fill in a skill gap.
 If done right, it provides business with multiple benefits such as faster time-to-market, reduced cost and access to diverse talent and expertise from around the globe.
 It can also become the foundation for a long and fruitful collaboration with a reliable tech partner who will always have your back.

-As a technology company, we have built a number of tech teams that continue working with our clients since 2010.
-Over the years, we have developed a unique approach and efficient practices of staff augmentation.
+As a technology company, we have outstaffed and scaled up a number of tech teams that continue working with our clients since 2010.
+Over the years, we have developed a time-proven approach to team augmentation and documented tech staff augmentation best practices.
+The practices that help our clients quickly close tech talent gaps and hire exceptional engineers despite the growing shortage of qualified specialists in the market.

 What is team augmentation and how does it differ from a dedicated team strategy?
 To find the best match for your project, it’s important to understand the difference between these two models.

-A dedicated team is a strategy to outsource the whole or a part of your project to an independent tech provider and collaborate with the provider’s team, often, on an ongoing basis.
+A dedicated team is a strategy to outsource the whole or a part of your project to an independent tech provider.
+A dedicated team then refers to the team that your provider puts together to work on your project, often on an ongoing long-term basis.

 Tech team augmentation implies that you hire outside specialists from a tech provider to add competence, skill and workforce to your team.
 Much like remote employees, these specialists are organically integrated into your team and work under your direct supervision, while the vendor takes on the administrative, recruitment and infrastructure functions.
-The cherry on top of outstaffing from a tech company (not a recruitment agency) is that you get tech consulting when needed and management on the provider’s side who oversees your interests.
+The cherry on top of outstaffing from a tech company (not a recruitment agency) is that you can always leverage your provider's expertise and get tech consulting when needed.

-There are several reasons why businesses address to tech team augmentation model:
+There are several reasons why you might want to consider technical team augmentation.

-Many companies opt for technical staff augmentation if their in-house team is missing certain skills or requires unique competency to implement the project.
+You can opt for technical staff augmentation if your in-house team is missing certain skills or requires unique competency to implement the project.
+In many cases, it's more time and cost-efficient to find tech specialists using the services of a reputable tech company than try to hire locally.
+Let alone train new skills within the organization.

-When the company has a temporary influx of work or experiences a rate of growth it can’t keep up with, staff augmentation turns out to be an efficient way to quickly ramp up the team.
+When you have a temporary influx of work or experience a rate of growth you can’t keep up with, staff augmentation turns out to be an efficient way to quickly ramp up your team.

-As we said earlier, technology staff augmentation is a great strategy to speed up the development process either by quickly adding required skills and expertise or simply scaling up an existent team.
+As we said earlier, tech staff augmentation is a great strategy to speed up your development process either by quickly adding required skills and expertise or simply scaling up your existing team.

 Better access to talent